 Track Lights and Recessed Ceiling Lights

-Track lighting allows the direction of the light to be customized, says Architectural Digest, and lets you light up the entire work or multiple works.
+Track lighting allows the direction of the light to be customized and lets you light up the entire work or multiple works.
 Track lighting would be a great way to light a hall gallery of works.
-The direction can be easily changed if you switch off the works you display, and track lights are easy to install, adds Architectural Digest.
+The direction can be easily changed if you switch off the works you display, and track lights are easy to install.

-Recessed ceiling lights give you many of the same benefits as track lighting, says Architectural Digest, although they are more difficult and expensive to install.
+Recessed ceiling lights give you many of the same benefits as track lighting, although they are more difficult and expensive to install.

 Regardless of which kind of lighting you choose, it's important to know that light and heat from lights can damage original art over time.
 (If your works are prints or photographs mounted under glass, you have no worries.)
-Architectural Digest suggests using LED rather than UV bulbs or halogen lights with UV filters that are placed at a good distance away from the art.
+Use LED rather than UV bulbs or halogen lights with UV filters that are placed at a good distance away from the art.